mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_plugin.md

 :::info
 Versions are not mandatory but highly suggested to avoid overwriting existing resources.

-Also, it is suggested to follow the [Semantic Versioning](https://semver.org/) convention when creating new versions: this convention is used to group the different versions of the same marketplace items and determine the _latest_ version that will be used by the Console to help the user to determine the best version to use and be notified of further updates.
+Also, it is required to follow the [Semantic Versioning](https://semver.org/) convention when creating new versions: this convention is used to group the different versions of the same marketplace items and determine the _latest_ version that will be used by the Console to help the user to determine the best version to use and be notified of further updates.
 :::

 Of course you can do that always with `miactl marketplace apply` by using the same `itemId` and the same `tenantId` but with a new `name` inside the `version` field.